-I mentioned in that post that when I tasted Baba Ganoush for the first time, I didn't like it much as I grew up eating a similar Indian dish- Baingan Bharta.
+I have mentioned in that post that when I tasted Baba Ganoush for the first time, I didn't like it much as I grew up eating a similar Indian dish- Baingan Bharta.

-Though now I love Baba Ganoush, Baingan bharta is still my favorite, and today I will share its recipe with you.
+Though now I love Baba Ganoush, Baingan ka bharta is still my favorite, and today I will share its recipe with you.

 In India also it's one of the favorite vegetarian recipes of many eggplant haters.